esr360/Kayzen-GS/README.md

 ## Why don't other grid systems use inline-block?

-By default, adding display: inline-block to an element causes a natural whitespace to appear between each element, which can vary in width from font to font and browser to browser.
-Indeed, this has caused many people many problems, and there are plenty of go-to hacky and impractical work arounds, none of which are really suitble for a production environment.
-However, the above code allows for the use of completely usable and functional columns which use inline-block and have no white-space.
-And to top it all off, it works on all browsers, including Internet Explorer 6!
+By default, using **inline-block** for columns causes a [natural whitespace](http://css-tricks.com/fighting-the-space-between-inline-block-elements/) to appear between each column, which can vary in width from font to font and browser to browser.
+Indeed, this has caused [many people many problems](http://stackoverflow.com/search?q=inline-block+column), and there are plenty of go-to [hacky and impractical](http://davidwalsh.name/remove-whitespace-inline-block) work arounds, none of which are really suitble for a production environment.
+However, for the first time Kayzen GS allows for the use of completely usable and functional columns which use **inline-block** and have **no white-space**.
+And to top it all off, it works on all browsers, including **Internet Explorer 6**!

 ## What about Flex?